axelleferriere/axelleferriere.github.io/_pages/about.md

 ## Working papers

-[Optimal Redistribution: Rising Inequality vs. Rising Living Standards](/files/FGS_202405.pdf), with D. Sachs and P. Grübener, May 2024
+[Optimal Redistribution: Rising Inequality vs. Rising Living Standards](/files/FGS_202405.pdf), with P. Grübener and D. Sachs, May 2024

 Escaping the Losses from Trade: The Impact of Heterogeneity and Skill Acquisition, with G. Navarro and R. Reyes-Heroles

 ## Research in progress

+Fiscal Management of Aggregate Demand: The Effectiveness of Labor Tax Credits, with G. Navarro

 The Intangible Borrowing Constraint of Entrepreneurship, with L. Allub, L. Franjo and Y. Zheng